Bitcoin in El Salvador: Reaction

 The adoption of bitcoin as legal tender in El Salvador drew criticism both internationally, and within El Salvador.
 On 7 September, thousands of protestors gathered in San Salvador to protest the launch of Chivo and the adoption of bitcoin.
 The cause of these protests was concern over a lack of transparency regarding the creation of the Bitcoin Law and Chivo, and the use of tax dollars to purchase bitcoin.
 The limited rate of internet penetration in El Salvador would also limit the number of people who could make use of cryptocurrency.

 Many international financial experts warned that bitcoin's volatility would introduce unnecessary risk and instability to El Salvador's underdeveloped economy.
 In July 2021, Moody's Investors Service downgraded the credit rating of El Salvador, citing Bukele's fiscal policies and the adoption of bitcoin as a factor.
 The day following El Salvador's adoption of bitcoin, Panamanian congressman Gabriel Silva proposed a similar bill that would give "legal, regulatory, and fiscal certainty to the use, holding and issuance of digital value and crypto assets in the Republic of Panama."

 Some critics suggested that bitcoin's anonymity would make it easier to engage in money laundering and criminal activities.
 In particular, the potential use of bitcoin to evade taxes, and in transactions related to transnational gangs and human trafficking in El Salvador was noted.

+According to a bitcoin company executive at the time of adoption, the measure could help modernize the country's financial system and lower the cost for remittances.
 The international cryptocurrency community was largely supportive of the law, which they believed could lead to a greater acceptance of cryptocurrency by states and central banks.
 Cryptocurrency advocates on Twitter and Instagram shared videos of people using bitcoin to make purchases at chains like Starbucks, Pizza Hut and McDonald's.

-A poll by the Centro de Estudios Ciudadanos at Francisco Gavidia University in November 2021, found that 91% of Salvadorans preferred to use the US dollar over bitcoin.
+In November 2021, a poll by the Centro de Estudios Ciudadanos at Francisco Gavidia University found that 91% of Salvadorans preferred to use the US dollar over bitcoin.
 In January 2022, Fortune reported that the switch to bitcoin had made paying remittances more difficult for many Salvadorans, rather than easier as had been promised, because the fees associated with the bitcoin transactions were several times as expensive as traditional remittances.

 In January 2022, the International Monetary Fund urged El Salvador to cease using bitcoin as legal tender, citing its risk to the country's financial stability, integrity and consumer protection.
 The IMF advised that the continued use of bitcoin would make it less likely that the institution would grant El Salvador a previously discussed loan of $1.3 billion.